seankklol/screenpipe-realtime-notes/README.md

 ## Features

-- **Real-time Audio Transcription**: Capture and transcribe meeting audio as it happens
+- ✅ **Real-time Audio Transcription**: Capture and transcribe meeting audio in real-time
-- **Visual Content Processing**: Extract text and context from screen content (slides, documents) (in progress)
+- ✅ **Visual Content Processing**: Extract and process content from screen captures using OCR
+- ✅ **Content Synchronization**: Align visual content with audio transcriptions
-- **Intelligent Notes Generation**: Process transcriptions into structured, useful notes using LLM (in progress)
+- ✅ **Intelligent Notes Generation**: Process multi-modal data into structured notes using LLM
-- **Export Options**: Save notes in multiple formats (upcoming)
+- ✅ **Export Options**: Save notes in multiple formats (PDF, Markdown, plain text)

 ## Project Status

-Currently in Phase 1 development (35% complete):
-- ✅ Audio transcription and basic UI are implemented
-- 🔄 Visual content integration and LLM processing are in progress
+**Current Phase**: 1 (Core Functionality) **Completion**: 95%

+All core features have been implemented.
+The application is ready for testing.

 ## Getting Started